-Educators taking this course, through reading and research, will explore how emotional health affects student learning.
-Educators will also investigate special topics and integrate new learning into their teaching environment.
+Through reading and research, educators taking this course will explore how emotional health affects student learning.
+Educators will also investigate special topics and integrate new knowledge into their teaching environment.

 See reviews of the book at Amazon.com.